 CONTINUATION OR INITIATION OF LONG-TERM THERAPY — The approach to managing long-term therapy during hospitalization for acute heart failure (HF) differs for HF with reduced ejection fraction (HFrEF) and HF with preserved ejection fraction (HFpEF).

-Approach to long-term therapy for heart failure with preserved ejection fraction — In patients with HFpEF, long-term therapy is based largely on associated conditions (eg, hypertension or edema) since trial data are limited, with no established survival benefit from any specific therapy.
-The general principles for treatment of HFpEF are control of systolic and diastolic hypertension, control of heart rate (particularly in patients with atrial fibrillation), control of pulmonary congestion and peripheral edema with diuresis (with care to avoid hypotension and/or left ventricular outflow obstruction), and coronary revascularization in patients with coronary heart disease with ischemia judged to impair diastolic function.
-Choice of antihypertensive therapy is based largely upon efficacy.
-(See "Treatment and prognosis of heart failure with preserved ejection fraction" and "Choice of drug therapy in primary (essential) hypertension".)
+Approach to long-term therapy for heart failure with preserved ejection fraction — The general principles for treatment of HFpEF are control of systolic and diastolic hypertension, control of heart rate (particularly in patients with atrial fibrillation), control of pulmonary congestion and peripheral edema with diuresis (with care to avoid hypotension and/or left ventricular outflow obstruction), and treatment of associated conditions (eg, coronary artery disease).
+(See "Treatment and prognosis of heart failure with preserved ejection fraction".)

 For patients with HFpEF who are hemodynamically stable during an acute decompensated HF (ADHF) episode, chronic antihypertensive therapy may be continued with careful monitoring.
 However, some patients with acute HF have severe hypertension that may require parental vasodilator therapy .
 On the other hand, some patients with small left ventricular cavities and/or left ventricular hypertrophy are volume-sensitive and at risk for developing hypotension with diuresis.
 After the patient is stabilized and prior to discharge, an oral medical regimen should be instituted, including antihypertensive and diuretic therapy as needed.
 (See "Treatment and prognosis of heart failure with preserved ejection fraction", section on 'Treatment'.)